 Supporting children with migration backgrounds in achieving a higher education

 The ChagALL Program (Chancengerechtigkeit durch Arbeit an der Lernlaufbahn) was established in 2008 and aims to help secondary school students with a migration background, modest financial means and limited German language skills, get a fair chance to pass the entrance exams to gymnasium.
 Gymnasium is a type of secondary education in Switzerland which provides advanced academic education and opens the way to university.
 The ChagALL Program targets students who have the potential and will for higher education but are not able to capitalise on these strengths for the above reasons.
 Since its inception, an average of 65% of participating students has passed the exam.
 None of these students would have had a realistic chance to go to gymnasium without the program.

-Dalyan provides a four-year sponsorship to the ChagaALL+ Program , which is designed as a follow-up program, supporting the ChagALL students who have been accepted to gymnasium throughout their six-month probation period.
-The aim of ChagALL+ isto have a minimum of 75% of participants successfully passing the probation period.
+Dalyan provided a four-year sponsorship to the ChagaALL+ Program , which was designed as a follow-up program, supporting the ChagALL students who had been accepted to gymnasium throughout their six-month probation period.
+The aim of ChagALL+ is to have a minimum of 75% of participants successfully passing the probation period.
 In the first year of our support, eleven out of twelve students successfully completed the probation period.
 Similar results were achieved with the following group in 2014-2015, with ten out of eleven students passing the probation period successfully.More: www.unterstrass.edu/projekte/chagall/

 China’s Forgotten Orphans